rohan4562/Employee-/README.md

-# HR Attrition Prediction Using Machine Learning
+#  Predicting Which Employees Might Leave Using Machine Learning

 A complete end-to-end machine learning project that predicts employee attrition using HR analytics data.
 It includes data preprocessing, model building, evaluation, and deployment with a user-friendly interface using **Streamlit**.